jingyuan0422/113-2-Programing-Language/README.md

 - **KMeans Analysis**
 **1. Cluster 0 - Aggressive**
-  Stocks here score high on both PCA1 and PCA2, meaning they offer high returns and strong risk‑adjusted performance (Sharpe) but come with large price swings and high trading volume.
+  - tocks here score high on both PCA1 and PCA2, meaning they offer high returns and strong risk‑adjusted performance (Sharpe) but come with large price swings and high trading volume.
   - Examples: TSLA, NVDA
   - Investor fit: Those willing to tolerate big ups and downs for the chance of outsized gains.